haothach/GameRating/README.md

 This project builds a complete pipeline for collecting, cleaning, transforming, and visualizing video game data using the **RAWG API**.

 **The end goal of the project is to:**
-Build a machine learning model capable of predicting user ratings for video games using structured data from RAWG.
+Build a machine learning model capable of predicting user ratings for video games using data from RAWG.

 **The data pipeline utilizes:**
 - **RAWG** as the data source